Overview | Purpose | Background | Process | Get involved | FAQs

 What will the CEAP cost?

-The feasibility studies scheduled for Spring 2019 are necessary to gain more information on the costs and benefits of implementation.
+Further feasibility studies are necessary to gain more information on the costs and benefits of implementation.

 It is important to include cost savings from energy efficiency, alignment with existing facility renewal needs, funding opportunities, and other maintenance benefits that create important financial considerations.